Parchet - Wood species

 Properties of bamboo

 Bamboo is not a very durable wood as long as it is not treated.
-In rod form it can be used for furniture, both indoor and outdoor, fencing and other fittings provided it is treated first.
+In rod form it can be used to make both indoor and outdoor furniture, fencing or other fixtures and fittings provided it is treated beforehand.

-The structure of bamboo is quite simple, consisting of long cellulose cells arranged along the growth direction, reinforced with lignin arranged perpendicular to the growth direction.
-The cellulose fibres are strong and stiff while the lignin is soft and crumbly.
-This is why the rod cracks easily along the fibre, but is difficult to break.
+The structure of bamboo is quite simple, consisting of long cellulose cells, arranged in the direction of growth, reinforced with lignin, arranged perpendicular to the direction of growth.
+Cellulose fibers are strong and stiff while lignin is soft and crumbly.
+This is why the rod splits easily along the length of the fiber but is difficult to break.

 Because of its high starch content it is a plant loved by insects.
 To make it resistant, the stems are treated with boron salts immediately after cutting.
 Like any other wood it exchanges moisture with the environment and absorbs moisture when placed directly on the ground.
-It is sensitive to UV radiation and when used outdoors, it changes colour both from the sun and from the blasting effect of winds and dust in the atmosphere.
+It is sensitive to UV radiation and when used outdoors, it changes color due to both sunlight and the sand blasting effect of winds and atmospheric dust.

 Mechanical properties are very good, with bamboo having 2.3 times the mechanical strength of many known species.
 Its properties are similar oak or frasin.
-Industrialised wood is all the more resistant as it is used to make objects subject to aggressive action: parquet, shredders, table tops, etc.
+Industrialized wood is all the more resistant as it is used to make objects subject to aggressive action: flooring, shredders, table tops, etc.

 bamboo